Saturday, October 08, 2005

 Leavitt cautioned that while there is a vaccine for H5N1, officials do not currently have the ability to mass produce it or get it to people quickly.
 Officials are concerned about a lack of ability to quickly create a vaccine to match whatever pandemic flu strain erupts.

-That currently takes months.
-If an outbreak were to occur, that amount of time would be disastrous.
+That process currently takes months.
+If an outbreak were to occur, such an amount of time would be disastrous.
 Whereas AIDS killed 25 million in its first 25 years, the Spanish flu may have killed an equal number in just 25 weeks, beginning in September 1918.

 Leavitt says the government's new plan will focus on refining vaccine production to speed the process.